yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 brew install chainctl
 ```

-Clients running production systems may not always be able rely on package managers for individual OSs like `brew`.
+Clients running production systems may not always be able to rely on package managers for individual OSs like `brew`.

 Let's install a CLI tool without a package manager, using a more universal method: `wget`.